Thimphu Drupchen or festival

 Thimphu Tashichhodzong

 In 1216, Lama Gyalwa Lhanangpa built the Dho-Ngon (blue stone) Dzong on a hill above Thimphu where Dechen-phodrang now stands.
-When Zhabdrung Ngawang Namgyal came to Bhutan in the 17th century, the followers of Lama Gyalwa Lhanangpa were completely crushed, and the Dho-Ngon Dzong fell into the hands of Zhabdrung.
+During the 17th century, Zhabdrung Ngawang Namgyal came to Bhutan and completely crushed the followers of Lama Gyalwa Lhanangpa.
 In 1641 Zhab-drung rebuilt the Dho Ngon Dzong and named it Tashicho Dong (Fortress of the auspicious religion).
 In 1694 it was enlarged by the 4th Desi Tenzin Rabgye.

 Tashichho Dzong Renovation Work

 The overall renovation works were overseen by Zopen Par-pa Yodsel.
-Seven years later, in 1969, corresponding to the Earth Bird year, the Dzong was consecrated by Je Khenpo (chief Abbot) Thripa Yonten Tharchin, Je Khenpo Thri Zur Thinley Lhendup, and Dorji Lopon Nyizer Tulku.
+In 1969, seven years later, corresponding to the Earth Bird Year, Je Khenpo (Chief Abbot) Thripa Yonten Tharchin consecrated the Dzong.
+Je Khenpo Thri Zur Thinley Lhendup, and Dorji Lopon Nyizer Tulku.

-In 2002 a newly built Neten Chudrug (16 arhats, those who had extinguished all defilements) Thongdrol was consecrated and added to Trashicho Dzong by His Holiness the Je Khenpo.
-The Thongdrol depicting the Buddha Shakyamuni is surrounded by the 16 arhats.
-The Thongdrol is unveiled to the public annually on the 15th day of the 4th month of the Bhutanese calendar, coinciding with the Duechen Ngazom (Lord Buddha’s Mahaparinirvana) celebration.
+In 2002, His Holiness the Je Khenpo consecrated and added a newly built Neten Chudrug (16 arhats, those who had extinguished all defilements) Thongdrol to Trashicho Dzong.
+The Buddha Shakyamuni, surrounded by the 16 arhats, is depicted in the Thongdrol.
+They unveil the Thongdrol to the public annually on the 15th day of the 4th month of the Bhutanese calendar.
+This coincides with the Duechen Ngazom (Lord Buddha’s Mahaparinirvana) celebration.

 In the past, the National Assembly met within the Dzong.

 Today it houses the secretariat, throne room, and offices of the King of Bhutan.
-The northern portion is the summer resident.
+The northern portion is the summer residence.

-The work of 52nd Desi in building Tashichho Dzong
+The work of the 52nd Desi in building Tashichho Dzong

 The 52nd Desi, Kitshelpa Dorji Namgyal, built the Lamai Lhakhang and the Mithrugpa Lhakhang.
 He also installed a statue of Mithrugpa (Akshobya), facing west.

-During the reign of the 5th Desi, Gedun Chophel, in 1698, the Dzong caught fire and was restored.
-The 10th Desi, Mipham Wangpo, built the Kagyu lhakhang inside the Tashicho Dzong.
-In 1747 the Dong was enlarged at the initiative of the 13th Desi, Chogyal Sherab Wangchuk.
+During the reign of the 5th Desi, Gedun Chophel, in 1698, a fire damaged the Dzong, and they restored it.
+The 10th Desi, Mipham Wangpo, built the Kagyu Lhakhang inside the Tashicho Dzong.
+In 1747, at the initiative of the 13th Desi, Chogyal Sherab Wangchuk, they enlarged the Dzong.

 During the reign of the 16th Desi, Sonam Lhendup, and the 13th Je Khenpo, Yonten Thaye, the Dzong caught fire for a second time.
-The two then proposed to move it from Dhechenphodrang and build a new Dzong at the site of its current location.
-In 1777, during the time of the 18th Desi, Jigme Singye, the Kunrey (assembly hall of the monks) in the Dzong was renovated, as it was totally dark inside.
-It was further renovated by the 25th Desi, Pema Cheda, in 1807.
+Consequently, they proposed to move it from Dhechenphodrang and build a new Dzong at the site of its current location.
+Later, in 1777, during the time of the 18th Desi, Jigme Singye, they renovated the Kunrey (assembly hall of the monks) in the Dzong, as it was totally dark inside.
+Subsequently, it was further renovated by the 25th Desi, Pema Cheda, in 1807.

 Lama Gyalwa Lhanangpa.
 Tashichho Dzong was first constructed in 1216 A.D. by Lama Gyalwa Lhanangpa where Dechen Phodrang now stands above Thimphu.
 The Dzong was originally known as Dho-Ngon (Blue Stone) Dzong